JoseManuelAlonsoMorales/RDP_Kali_Project/README.md

 - `brute_force.py`
   Performs a brute-force attack on RDP using `hydra`.

-- `session_logger.py`
-  Logs active RDP session IPs and timestamps to a text file.

 - `main.py`
   Central script that runs scanning, attack, connection, and session logger logic.